-What is a WAF?
+What Is a WAF?

-Videos on WAF
+Videos about WAF

-How to Deploy a Web Application Firewall?
+How to Deploy a WAF

 Is a WAF a Reverse Proxy?

 A reverse proxy server is a type of proxy server that typically sits behind the firewall in a private network and directs client requests to the appropriate backend server.
-While proxies generally protect clients, WAFs protect servers, and is deployed to protect a specific web application.
+While proxies generally protect clients, WAFs protect servers, and are deployed to protect a specific web application.
 Therefore, a WAF can be considered a reverse proxy.
-WAFs may come in the form of an appliance, server plugin, or filter, and may be customized to an application.
+WAFs may come in the form of an appliance, server plug‑in, or filter, and may be customized to an application.